Gray (unit): Development of the absorbed dose concept and the gray

 Using early Crookes tube X-Ray apparatus in 1896.
 One man is viewing his hand with a fluoroscope to optimise tube emissions, the other has his head close to the tube.
-No precautions are being taken.
+No precautions against radiation exposure are being taken—its hazards were unknown at the time.

 Monument to the X-ray and Radium Martyrs of All Nations erected 1936 at St. Georg hospital in Hamburg, commemorating 359 early radiology workers.

 Wilhelm Röntgen discovered X-rays on November 8, 1895, and their use spread very quickly for medical diagnostics, particularly broken bones and embedded foreign objects where they were a revolutionary improvement over previous techniques.

 Due to the wide use of X-rays and the growing realisation of the dangers of ionizing radiation, measurement standards became necessary for radiation intensity and various countries developed their own, but using differing definitions and methods.
 Eventually, in order to promote international standardisation, the first International Congress of Radiology (ICR) meeting in London in 1925, proposed a separate body to consider units of measure.
 This was called the International Commission on Radiation Units and Measurements, or ICRU, (Note: Originally known as the International X-ray Unit Committee) and came into being at the Second ICR in Stockholm in 1928, under the chairmanship of Manne Siegbahn.
 (Note: The host country nominated the chairman of the early ICRU meetings.)

 One of the earliest techniques of measuring the intensity of X-rays was to measure their ionising effect in air by means of an air-filled ion chamber.
 At the first ICRU meeting it was proposed that one unit of X-ray dose should be defined as the quantity of X-rays that would produce one esu of charge in one cubic centimetre of dry air at 0 °C and 1 standard atmosphere of pressure.
 This unit of radiation exposure was named the roentgen in honour of Wilhelm Röntgen, who had died five years previously.
 At the 1937 meeting of the ICRU, this definition was extended to apply to gamma radiation.
 This approach, although a great step forward in standardisation, had the disadvantage of not being a direct measure of the absorption of radiation, and thereby the ionisation effect, in various types of matter including human tissue, and was a measurement only of the effect of the X-rays in a specific circumstance; the ionisation effect in dry air.